maxfischer2781/alice-xrootd-monitor/docs/configuration.rst

 ---------------------

 As the configuration is Python, one can easily plug in extensions if needed.
-Elements of the report chain simply receive a ``dict`` via their :py:meth:`send` method.
+Elements of the report chain are implemented using :py:mod:`chainlet`.
+Each simply receives a ``dict`` via their :py:meth:`send` method.

 .. code:: python

     import time
-    from xrdmonlib.chain_element import ChainElement
+    from chainlet import ChainLink

     # custom chain element
-    class Timestamper(ChainElement):
+    class Timestamper(ChainLink):
         def send(self, value=None):
             """
             Digest a report, adding a timestamp